 - Dedicated partnerships that enable research on topics that can inform teacher training, community workshops and symposia, school curricula, and new educational models.

-- A sponsor to fund the launch of an Education Innovation Center.
+- A sponsor to fund the formal launch of an Education Innovation Initiative.

 Current and Past Collaborators

-Peter Blake, Ed.D., Assistant Professor of Psychology and Director of the Social Development and Learning Lab
+Peter Blake, Ed.D., Assistant Professor of Psychology and Director of the Social Development and Learning Lab at Boston University

 Mark J. Daly, Ph.D., Chief, Analytic and Translational Genetics Unit, Massachusetts General Hospital; member of the Broad Institute

 John Maloney, Lead Developer of GP, a general purpose blocks programming language; Former Lead Developer of Scratch, MIT Media Lab

 Dr. Thomas Vandervelde, Associate Professor, Tufts School of Engineering; Extensive research experience in optoelectronics and photonics

 This work would not be possible were it not for the generous support of our funders: